 Some parts of the brain are still not fully developed such as the frontal part of the brain that controls reasoning.
-This might explain why some teenagers find decision making difficult, or why the decisions they make might not be the most advisable.
+This might explain why some teenagers find decision making difficult or the decisions they make might not be the most advisable.

-The speech area of the brain is also undergoing more development in the teenage years and, for a time it is controlled by a part of the brain that can be very reactive to 'gut reactions', fear or danger.
+The speech area of the brain is also undergoing more development and for a time it is controlled by a part of the brain that can be very reactive to 'gut reactions', fear or danger.
 It is not until the later teenage years that the control switches to the part of the brain that can reason more.
 This pattern of control is also the same for the way the teenager reads the meaning of facial expressions.
-These changes may explain why teenagers can be spontaneous, speaking without appearing to think and why they misinterpret facial expressions, especially those that might be linked to negative emotions.
+These changes may explain why teenagers can be spontaneous, speaking without appearing to think and misinterpret facial expressions especially those that might be linked to negative emotion.

-Teenagers' body chemistry changes when they enter puberty and this affects the amount of sleep they need and the time their body tells them to sleep.
+Teenagers' body chemistry changes when they enter puberty and this affects the amount of sleep they need and the time the body tells them to sleep.
 Their body clock changes so that they go to sleep later, usually after 11pm and can easily sleep for 12 hours.
 During this time their body is releasing a hormone needed to grow.
-Up to 80 percent of growth hormone is released during sleep.
+Up to 80 per cent of growth hormone is released during sleep.
 When the teenager wakes up they are usually very hungry.
-This is very similar to a young baby who, having slept for a long period overnight, can be very hungry when they wake.
+This is very similar to a young baby who having slept for a long period overnight can be very hungry when they wake.

 Most of the advice about teenagers' sleeping habits suggests a reasonable bedtime that takes into consideration the changes in their body clock.
-A bedtime routine can be useful, especially on week days when they need to get up for school or college.
-The routine should avoid activities that stimulate the body, such the use of computer games or drinks that contain stimulating caffeine such as coffee or fizzy drinks.
+A bedtime routine can be very useful especially during the week when they need to get up for school or college.
+They should avoid activities or drinks that stimulate the body such as the use of computer games or drink that contains caffeine as in coffee or fizzy drinks.
 It can also be helpful to agree a regular time to get up both in the week and at the weekend that again is not too early or late.

-This pattern of sleep changes again in the late teens as teenagers' growth pattern begins to slow.
-Once again teenagers' hormones re-programme their internal clock so that they begin to need less sleep and they find it easier to go to sleep and get up earlier.
+This pattern of sleep changes again in the late teens as the teenager's growth pattern begins to slow.
+Once again the teenager's hormones re-programme their internal clock so that they begin to need less sleep and they find it easier to go to sleep and get up earlier.

-If a young child has had good enough emotional experiences in their early years, the challenges of brain development in the teenage years will have a good foundation.
-However, for some babies and children their early experiences may mean that their brain development has already had to cope with difficult circumstances.
-When the teenage growth spurt occurs they are likely to need extra support from sensitive adults, so that their brain is able to calm down the parts that have the potential to be very reactive, and mature other parts of the brain that help reasoning and decision making.
+If a young child has had good enough emotional experiences in their early years the challenges of brain development in the teenage children their early experiences may mean that their brain development has already had to cope with difficult circumstances.
+When the teenage growth spurt occurs they are likely to need extra support from sensitive adults, so that their brain is able to calm down the parts that have the potential to be very reactive and mature other parts of the brain that help reasoning and decision making.